obiajulu/DevJournal/_posts/8-16-2016-GSOC-summary.markdown

 # Github footprints... commit and PR history for the summer:

 I used Git for revision control and code management throughout the summer, and used Github to host online repos (indeed, the first challenge of the summer was learning the ins-and-outs of Git).
 Other than all of the great management and collaborative features, Git and Github make it super simple to track progress and productivity.
-So, I figured I've first show my Github footprint for the summer, and then go into more details about exactly what it shows.

-Below is an accummulative list of most of the commits I made this summer, organized by what aspect of the project I was working on.
+Below is an accummulative list of most of the commits I made this summer organized by what aspect of the project I was working on, and the PRs I opened.

 ### Commit History
 - Experimenting with basic Adam Bashforth Solver: [https://github.com/obiajulu/ODE.jl/commits/ob/a-b?author=obiajulu](https://github.com/obiajulu/ODE.jl/commits/ob/a-b?author=obiajulu)